tauhidtamim/tauhidtamim/README.md

 ![Badge](https://cp-logo.vercel.app/codeforces/_tmt02_)

-## I am a fresh graduate!
+## I am a recent CSE graduate!
 - :sweat_smile: Obtained Bachelor of Science Degree at [Islamic University of Technology][iut].
-- :innocent: Computer Science and Engineering student.
 - :book: Undergraduate Thesis on Sign Language Translation in the field of Computer Vision.
 - :computer: Try To Do [Competitive Programming][codeforces] From Time to Time.
+- :desktop_computer: Check Out My Portfolio [Website].
 <!-- - :pencil: Current Goals: Learn About Server-Side Web Development. -->

 ### Connect With Me: